-Mile 41.5-Mayfield.
+Mile 28.0-Mayfield.
 The Indians conducted horse races in the valley.
 The area was homesteaded and the small community of Mayfield developed.
-The old community hall, schoolhouse, and teacher's house still remain.
-All are on private property.
+The old dance hall, school house, and teacher's house still remain.

-Mile 42.0-Indian Creek Road.
+Mile 28.5-Indian Creek Road.
 Stay to the right.

-Mile 42.7-Oregon Trail on the right.
+Mile 29.2-Oregon Trail on the right.

-Mile 43.3-Slater Creek Road.
+Mile 29.8-Slater Creek Road.
 Stay to the right.

-Mile 43.4-Slater Creek.
+Mile 29.9-Slater Creek.
 Slater Creek was another of the small drainages crossed by the Oregon Trail which had questionable water.
 As with all of the creeks between the Snake River and the Boise River, some emigrants camped along this creek as they crossed the desert foothills.

-"Saturday, Sept.
+Saturday, Sept.
 28 ...
 We traveled about twelve hours and camped on a branch, water in holes only and not much grass for cattle.
-We expected to reach the river to-day, but did not."
+We expected to reach the river to-day, but did not.